kaushalaman/praktic-apis/README.txt

 5. Run: `python manage.py makemigrations prakticspeechApp`
 6. Run: `python manage.py migrate` (Again)
 7. Run: `python manage.py runserver`
+8. Please USE Only WAV FILE AS INPUT
-8. Use Get APIS (Forms) to Hit POST request or use POSTMAN
+9. Use Get APIS (Forms) to Hit POST request or use POSTMAN
-9. IF you use POSTMAN then Please provide 'CSRF token' from cookie for that you can install 'interceptor' plugin which once enabled, can provide you csrf token from cookie data
+10. IF you use POSTMAN then Please provide 'CSRF token' from cookie for that you can install 'interceptor' plugin which once enabled, can provide you csrf token from cookie data
 Note: The CSRF middleware and template tag provides easy-to-use protection against Cross Site Request Forgeries. for Security purpose I used it.